Back to Blog

 No matter what license you choose to go with, always make sure to read the full license agreement before purchasing any beat from any producer.
 If you ever have any questions always reachout to the producer directly to get a better understanding of their terms.
 Below are my license terms for non-exclusive licenses

 When you purchse the exclusive rights to a beat from a producer, you are granted unlimited usage rights to the master (your song).
 The beat will always and should be removed from the producers store/website and can no longer be sold to any other artist.

-When it comes to royalties and publsihing, the two are usually split 50/50 and it usually involves a split sheet, leaving the producer the still the sole owner of the music/instrumental they created.
+When it comes to royalties and publsihing, the two are usually split 50/50 and it usually involves a split sheet, leaving the producer the sole owner of the music/instrumental they created.
 The standard for royalties/publishing splits is usually 50/50 unless otherwise stated by the producer.
 Sometimes splits can be negotiated between both parties.
 If you need a better understanding of music publsihing, Songtrust has an amazing breakdown you can check out here